TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/c/index.md

 ---
-title: Prime Number in C
-layout: default
+authors:
+- shubhragupta-code
 date: 2021-10-26
+featured-image: prime-number-in-every-language.jpg
 last-modified: 2021-10-26
-featured-image: prime-number-in-every-language.jpg
+layout: default
-tags: [c, prime-number]
+tags:
-authors:
+- c
-- shubhragupta-code
+- prime-number
+title: Prime Number in C
 ---

 Welcome to the [Prime Number](https://sampleprograms.io/projects/prime-number) in [C](https://sampleprograms.io/languages/c) page!
 Here, you'll find the source code for this program as well as a description of how the program works.